MLHale/nebraska-gencyber-modules/2024/cyber_security_concept_keep_it_simple/README.md

 ---

 ### Introduction
 In cybersecurity, "keep it simple" means prioritizing clear, manageable security practices.
-This reduces attack points and promotes user understanding, ultimately strengthening your defenses.
+In this lesson, we will explore the concept of 'keep it simple' In this lesson with several unplugged activities.

 ### Goals